Embird Embroidery Software

 Add Similar

-Then click anywhere on the black outline in the work area.
-Click Generate Stitches button to create vector objects.
-As the column style was selected in step 10, new objects are all of the column style.
-Actually, they are fill objects with Autocolumn option set on.
+Then, click anywhere on the black outline in the work area.
+Click the Generate Stitches button to create vector objects.
+As the column style was selected in step 10, the new objects are all of the column style.
+Actually, they are fill objects with the Autocolumn option enabled.

 Trace Tool Guide - whole design

-Thin outlines expanded with overlay may need little editing on some places.
-In this case, few nodes in the right corner of the mouth were edited to remove intersecting edges.
+Thin outlines expanded with an overlay may need slight editing in some places.
+In this case, a few nodes in the right corner of the mouth were edited to remove intersecting edges.

 13. Result of Tracing

-Design is finished.
-Notice the difference between the the plain yellow fill and the column-style of eyes and mouth.
-Previously made steps allowed us to create objects with an overlay and appropriate openings (holes) where needed.
+The design is finished.
+Notice the difference between the plain yellow fill and the column style of the eyes and mouth.
+The previously made steps allowed us to create objects with an overlay and appropriate openings where needed.

 Trace Tool Guide - finished design - detail

-One more thing that needs to be checked is sewing order of the objects to minimize the color changes.
-When making gray, white and red objects, it is possible that newly created vector objects are not sorted by color.
-Therefore, re-order these objects in the Object Inspector window to minimize the color changes, while leaving black outlines at the very top and yellow fill at the very bottom of the design.
+One more thing that needs to be checked is the sewing order of the objects to minimize color changes.
+When making gray, white, and red objects, it is possible that newly created vector objects are not sorted by color.
+Therefore, reorder these objects in the Object Inspector window to minimize color changes.

 As all objects in our example are separate areas, we do not need to insert connections between the objects.
 Trims are automatically added between all objects.
 In other cases, however, it might be suitable to insert connections between some objects (letters, for example) to reduce the trims.